 Online Study Australia has selected the top law schools for distance education.
 These are the best degrees in terms of course satisfaction ratings and the depth of units offered.
 Programs are selected from among all Australian universities which offer Bachelor of Law degrees online.

-Master of Laws Programs
+CDU Bachelor of Laws

 Although it's not the only reason, many people study postgraduate law to get a legal career out of their law degree.